Deleon06/NewMenu/README.md

 ## Post-MVP

-- Able to create Breakfast, Lunch, Cocktail, Beers, and Wine Menu
+- Able to create items to category
 - Making a more reactive UI and additional styling
 - Able to render a PDF file for download